 You will need to submit specific paperwork to your new chosen lender.
 This includes:

-Proof of your income
+- Proof of your income

-Information about your expenses and outgoings
+- Information about your expenses and outgoings

-Proof of your residency, such as a passport or driving licence
+- Proof of your residency, such as a passport or driving licence

-The ability to remortgage is based on the individual circumstances of a home owner.
-Since the Mortgage Market Review in 2014, the criteria for lending is likely to be stricter than when you got your initial mortgage, so it would be advised to get mortgage advice to help you find the right deal.
+If you bought your home prior to 2014, the Mortgage Market Review in 2014 has likely made the criteria for lending stricter than when you got your initial mortgage.
+If this is your case, it would be advisable to seek mortgage advice to help you find the right deal.

 You will need to appoint a conveyancing solicitor to:

-Undertake a local authority search or to organise search indemnity insurance (a cheaper policy covering anything that might have been discovered in a search)
+- Undertake a local authority search or to organise search indemnity insurance (a cheaper policy covering anything that might have been discovered in a search)

-Organise the transfer of debt from one lender to the other
+- Organise the transfer of debt from one lender to the other

 It is important to factor in all the costs involved in remortgaging a property, as you need to ensure the cost of remortgaging is not higher than the saving you would make switching to a new mortgage deal.

-The fees involved in remortgaging consist of:
+The fees involved in remortgaging can consist of:

-There is no stamp duty to pay on remortgaging.
+There is no stamp duty

-Do I need a solicitor for re-mortgage conveyancing?
+Do you need a solicitor to remortgage?